Woodworking Machines - Radial Arm Saws

 - Return the cutting head completely to the back of the saw table after each cut.
 The saw should be designed so that the blade will not move forward under its own weight or if the machine is vibrating.

 - When ripping, make sure that the overall length of the saw table (both infeed and outfeed) is twice the length of the longest pieces of lumber.

 - When ripping, make sure that the stock is fed against the direction of the blade (from the side where the saw blade rotates upward toward the operator).
 The blade should extend slightly into the table.
 The motor head must be locked at the correct height and angle.

 - Make sure that the cutting table is wide enough so that no part of the saw blade overhangs the front edge of the table.

 - Clamp stock to the table on one side of the saw blade, when making mitre, bevel or compound mitre cuts.
 Clamping prevents the wood from sliding along the fence during the cut.

-- Turn off the saw when making any adjustments or changes in the set up.
+- Turn off the saw and unplug the electricity when making any adjustments or changes in the set up.

 - Do not use radial arm saws for ripping unless the spreader (riving knife) and anti-kickback devices are provided and properly adjusted.

 - Do not take your hand away from the operating handle unless the cutting head is behind the fence.